 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's financial statements as a whole.
-The introductory section, combining individual non-major fund schedules, and statistical data, as listed in the supplementary information section of table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+The introductory section, combining individual non-major fund schedules, statistical data, and other information as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.